AdrienPinheiro/CA-CIB_DeepSession/Python_Angular_Typescript/02 - Challenge/README.md

 ### Back-end Tasks

 1. **Build the REST API**:
-   - Use an in-memory database (e.g., H2) for quick development.
+   - Use an in-memory database (e.g., SQLite) for quick development.
-   - Implement CRUD endpoints for managing movies.
+   - Implement CRUD endpoints for managing movies using FastAPI.
    - Add error handling, optimize the code, and ensure the application is secure.

 2. **Run and Test the Application**:
-   - Build the back-end project using Maven:
-   - Start the Spring Boot application:
-   - Ensure all tests in `back/src/test/java` pass:
-     - Examples: `CaCibApplicationTests`, `MovieTest`.
+   - Launch the FastAPI application to serve the REST API endpoints.
+   This will allow you to interact with the API for creating, reading, updating, and deleting movie records.

 3. **Optional Enhancements**:
    - Add additional endpoints (e.g., advanced search, batch updates).
-   - Use `@ControllerAdvice` for centralized error handling.
+   - Use FastAPI's exception handlers for centralized error handling.
-   - Generate API documentation using Swagger.
+   - Generate API documentation using FastAPI's built-in Swagger UI.

 ### Front-end Tasks